o-murphy/Voicemeeter/README.md

 These channels are designed to receive audio from your external hardware connected to your PC (e.g., your audio interface, USB mic, etc.).

 ##### Hardware Input 1-5
-You assign these channels to a physical device in the "Select Input Device" menu.
+You assign these channels to a physical device in the **`Select Input Device`** menu.
 For example, you would select your audio interface here to bring in your guitar and mic signals.

 ##### Virtual Inputs (Software Applications):
 These channels are designed to receive audio directly from software on your computer.